Abnormal psychology: DSM-5

-The standard abnormal psychology and psychiatry reference book in North America is the Diagnostic and Statistical Manual of the American Psychiatric Association.
+The DSM-5 is the manual where most commonly discussed and researched information about this particular topic of abnormalities is included.
+There are various conditions that have been included in this manual and continue to be added to the DSM-5.
+The causes of many of these diseases are derived from variables such as genetic, biological, socio-cultural, systemic, and biopsychosocial factors.
+There are also various counseling theories that support and help explain the findings related to each illness.
+In North America this is the Diagnostic and Statistical Manual of the American Psychiatric Association.
 The current version of the book is known as the DSM-5.
 It lists a set of disorders and provides detailed descriptions on what constitutes a mental disorder.

 The DSM-5 identifies three key elements that must be present to constitute a mental disorder.
 These elements include: